Leonie Rysanek: Voice and roles

-Rysanek was known for singing the music of Richard Strauss.
-She was especially praised as the Empress (Kaiserin) in Die Frau ohne Schatten, the title role in Salome, the Marschallin in Der Rosenkavalier and Chrysothemis in Elektra.
-She occasionally sang Ariadne/Prima Donna in Ariadne auf Naxos and female leads in Strauss operas rarely staged (Die ägyptische Helena and Die Liebe der Danae).
-However, cautious of playing out of her league, she did not tackle Salome until 1972 when she was age 46, although she kept the role of Sieglinde in her active repertoire from her early 20s until age 62.
+Rysanek was known for her performances in the operas of Richard Strauss.
+Her Strauss roles included the Empress (Kaiserin) in Die Frau ohne Schatten, the title role in Salome, the Marschallin in Der Rosenkavalier and Chrysothemis in Elektra.
+She was an acclaimed Ariadne (prima donna) in Ariadne auf Naxos and sang the title-roles in rarely-staged Strauss operas (Die ägyptische Helena and Die Liebe der Danae).
+She did not sing Salome until 1972, when she was 46, although she kept the role of Sieglinde in her active repertoire from her early 20s until age 62.

-She avoided offers to sing Isolde in Wagner's Tristan und Isolde despite speculation that the role would be perfect for her.
-She sang Brünnhilde in Die Walküre in 1950 in Innsbruck but did not return to this role.
-One of her performances in Die Walküre took place in the same week as her appearance as Gilda in Rigoletto.
+She avoided offers to sing Isolde in Wagner's Tristan und Isolde.
+She sang Brünnhilde in Die Walküre in 1950, in Innsbruck, but did not return to the role.
+Among her achievements was her performance in Die Walküre the same week as her appearance as Gilda in Rigoletto.

-Rysanek sang the title role of Tosca often, and Turandot a few times.
-She also sang Leonore in Beethoven's Fidelio.
-In Wagner, she sang Elisabeth in Tannhäuser often, also Elsa and Ortrud in Lohengrin.
-The role in which she was most revered, in addition to Strauss's Kaiserin and Chrysothemis, was Sieglinde in Die Walküre.
+Rysanek sang the title role of Tosca often, and sang Leonore in Beethoven's Fidelio.
+In Wagner works, she often sang Elisabeth in Tannhäuser, as well as Elsa and Ortrud in Lohengrin.
+One of the roles most closely associated with her, in addition to Strauss's Kaiserin and Chrysothemis, was Sieglinde in Die Walküre.

-Due to Rysanek's vocal technique and strong vocal endurance, she was able to sing many Verdi leads, notably Desdemona in Otello, Lady Macbeth, Amelia in Un ballo in maschera, Elisabetta in Don Carlo, Leonora in La forza del destino, and the title role of Aida.
-She also sang Abigaille in the Metropolitan Opera's first staging of Nabucco in 1960.
-Rysanek also took an interest in Czech opera (Smetana, Janáček), even though she didn't grow up speaking Czech at home.
+Rysanek also took on a number of leading Verdi roles, most notably Desdemona in Otello, Lady Macbeth, Amelia in Un ballo in maschera, Elisabetta in Don Carlos, Leonora in La forza del destino, and the title role in Aida.
+In 1960, she sang Abigaille in the Metropolitan Opera's inaugural staging of Nabucco.
+Beyond the German and Italian repertoire, she also developed a keen interest in Czech opera, particularly the works of Smetana and Janáček, despite Czech not being a language spoken in her home.

-Rysanek sang Turandot and was praised in her role of Kundry in Parsifal at the Met, Vienna, and the Bayreuth Festival.
-She started her career when Kirsten Flagstad was still alive and Birgit Nilsson and Astrid Varnay at the peak of their vocal abilities.
-In 1981, Karl Böhm persuaded her to sing Elektra for a Unitel film (with the soundtrack recorded in the studio), not a live production in an opera house.
-In her later years, Rysanek reverted to dramatic mezzo-soprano roles like Herodias in Salome, Klytemnestra in Elektra and Kostelnička in Janáček's Jenůfa.
+Rysanek sang Turandot and was praised for her role as Kundry in Parsifal at the Met Opera, Vienna, and the Bayreuth Festival.
+She had begun her career when Kirsten Flagstad was still alive and Birgit Nilsson and Astrid Varnay were at the peak of their vocal abilities.
+In 1981, Karl Böhm persuaded her to sing Elektra for a Unitel film (with the soundtrack recorded in the studio), instead of a live production in an opera house.
+In her later years, Rysanek reverted to mezzo-soprano roles like Herodias in Salome, Klytemnestra in Elektra, and Kostelnička in Janáček's Jenůfa.

-Soprano Lotte Rysanek was Leonie Rysanek's sister.